HypestTeam/livestreambot/README.md

 The bot also writes to this configuration file with minimum and maximum records which should not be touched.

 ## Running and Dependencies

+### Easy Way

+If you want your subreddit to use the bot without running your own instance, just send a private message to /u/rapptz and he'll tell you what to do from there.

+### Manual Way

 There are a couple dependencies.